Sebastianhju/Runeterra-5e/Runes.md

 ### First Strike  <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-runes/Inspiration/FirstStrike.png" Align=left width=20% height=20%>

-Whenever you deal damage against a creature that hasn't taken a turn in the combat yet, you gain gold equal to the damage dealt times your proficiency bonus (Halved for spells).
-You also deal 1d4 additional damage for every 25th gold gained.
+You gain a +1 bonus to initiative.
+Whenever you deal damage against a creature that hasn´t taken a turn in combat yet you ignore their resistances and immunities and you gain 25 gold plus gold equal to the damage dealt times your proficiency bonus.
+You also deal 1d6 additional damage to the target for every 50th gold gained on them, up to a maximum of 20d6.

-The damage dice increases to 1d6 at level 5, 1d8 at level 9, 1d10 at level 13 and 1d12 at level 17.
+The bonus to initiative increases to +3 at level 5, +4 at level 9, +5 at level 13 and +10 at level 17

-**NERF**

-Whenever you deal damage against a creature that hasn´t taken a turn in the combat yet, you gain gold equal to the damage dealt times your proficiency bonus (halved for spells).
-You alse deal 1d10 additional damage for every 50th gold gained.

 ---